etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
-= 2.2 Dec 21, 2018 =
+= 2.2 Jan 10, 2019 =
-* Added XML Campaign type to parse and fetch XML files as feeds.
+* Added XML Campaign type to parse and fetch XML feeds.
+* Added support to allow uploads of XML files to the media library to be used as URL in campaigns.
+* Tested and improved compatibility for xml with Addons Professional, Manual Fetching, Full Content, Polyglot, thumbnail scratcher and so on.
 * Some tweaks in Campaign Preview.
-* Some improvements in source code.
+* Some improvements in source code and css styles.
-* Added categories to Blank Simplepie Lib.
+* Tested compatibility with WordPress 5.1b.

 = 2.1.2 Nov 14, 2018 =
 * Added wp filters to parse categories and autocategories before inserted them in posts.